THE SAGANG-LABO DRILL IN THE PEKITI-TIRSIA SYSTEM

-1. The basic version of the drill is intended to be used like the training wheels you put on a kid’s bike.
+1. The basic version of the drill is intended to be used like the training wheels you put on a child’s bicycle.
 Once they actually learn how to ride, you are supposed to take the training wheels off.
-The basic parries in these drills are intended to be a neurological place holder for something more efficient and damaging to the opponent, but requiring better timing than a beginner may have and therefore taught later.
+The basic parries in the Sagang-Labo drill are intended to be neurological place holders for something more efficient and damaging to the opponent, but requiring better timing and control than a beginner may have and therefore taught later.

 Tuhon Bill McGrath

 For information on upcoming Pekiti-Tirsia seminars, classes and camps, visit:

 1. Many thanks to Samuel A. Ibe and Hedda Joy Gonzales Tady for their help in the translation of "Sagang-Labo."

 2. We did not use the term "64 Attacks" until we needed a form to use as one of the compititions during a tourament in 78.
 Until then, we were just training a series of drills and learning veriations on them and how they connected.